mmaechler/BachelorArbeit/README.md

 ### status of R scripts:

-nMm2par: almost complete
+nMm2par: complete

-missing:

-* not tested for correctness

-par2nMm: almost complete
+par2nMm: complete

-missing:

-* not tested for correctness

-llnorMmix: general structure in place
-missing:
-	* san checks
+llnorMmix: complete

+norMmix: complete

+norMmixMLE: work in progress

-	* testing for correctness
+* test for correctness

-norMmix: almost complete

-missing:

-* functionality for model cases
+* what parameters for optim

-* now somewhat old now, not checked for coherence with the rest of the scripts